olinml2024/olinml2024.github.io/assignments/assignment10/assignment10.markdown

 ## Text Processing Beyond Natural Language

-Many of the same techniques we will be learing about can be used to process text data other than natural language.
+Many of the same techniques we will be learning about can be used to process text data other than natural language.
 Examples of this sort of text data could be genomic sequences (where each symbol in the sequence consists of nucleotides A, C, T, and G), amino acid chains (where each symbol is one of the 20 amino acids present in the human body), structured text (e.g., Python code), etc.  For example, the Google's DeepMind team's [AlphaFold program for protein structure prediction just led to a Nobel prize in chemistry](https://www.nature.com/articles/d41586-024-03214-7).
 [AlphaFold](https://www.nature.com/articles/s41586-021-03819-2) predicts protein structure from an Amino acid chain.
 We won't be going into this sort of text processing all that much in this module (although some of the methods we will learn could be adapted fairly easily).
 If you are interested in the idea of processing non-linguistic text, this might be a fruitful topic for a final project.

 # Bag of Words

 Next, we're going to learn about our first technique for adapting the machine learning approaches from the previous module to processing text.
 In doing so, we're going to find ways of dealing with some of the unique features of text that initially might seem to make text incompatible with the techniques we've learned about.
 The technique we're going to learn about is called "bag of words," and it deals with the issue of how to convert the symbols in a piece of text into a numerical representation and also how to deal with the fact that pieces of text are variable in length.
 We hope you will enjoy these great external resources for learning about bag of words.

 {% capture resources %}
 Okay, we are now ready for our first pass adaptation of the machine learning models from the past module to text.
 We'll begin by having you watch [a video from IBM called What is Bag of Words?](https://www.youtube.com/embed/pF9wCgUbRtc?si=zd1AYDQTJifqLtcZ).
 Towards the end, this video gets into two, more advanced topics that we'll be digging into shortly.
 The first is Tf-IDF and you'll learn about that in the notebook.
-The second is the idea of word embeddigns (or word2vec), and you'll see that in the assignment after this one.
+The second is the idea of word embeddings (or word2vec), and you'll see that in the assignment after this one.
 If you want one more (shorter video), we also recommend [this video from Socratica](https://www.youtube.com/embed/kLMhePA3BiY?si=MEfYE_SyhzkGBnch).
 {% endcapture %}
 {% include external_resources.html content=resources %}